Image Credit: grace-kobe.com

 - Platform frame (2x4) wood construction

 The project was exceptionally popular, with competition rates averaging 60 applicants per home and peaking at nearly 120 applicants.
-This demonstrates the strong cultural appeal of North American housing aesthetics in Japan, while simultaneously showcasing how those designs could be adapted to work within a more compact, planned community context.
+While it may have started as a technical and trade-policy experiment, it demonstrates the strong cultural appeal of North American housing aesthetics in Japan, while simultaneously showcasing how those designs could be adapted to work within a more compact, planned community context.

 A popular Jenish House Design seen around neighbourhoods in Langley.